fabiomux/kde-servicemenus/README.md

 ## Install

 There are several ways to install the service menus listed in this repository.
-The best option is always using the KDE store service from *Dolphin* or *Discover*, but in case something goes wrong, one of the method below might come in handy for debugging purposes.
+The best option is always using the KDE store service from *Dolphin* or *Discover*, but in case something goes wrong, one of the other methods might come in handy for debugging purposes.

 ### From Dolphin

-All of them are available at the [KDE store][kde_store] and, at the same time, in the twin websites ([Opendesktop][opendesktop], [Pling][pling]), that way the installation can be easily performed from the settings interface:
+All service menus are available at the [KDE store][kde_store] and, at the same time, in the twin websites ([Opendesktop][opendesktop], [Pling][pling]), that way the installation can be easily performed from the settings interface:

     Settings > Services > Download new Services

-Just fill up the text box with the service name, and once found, install it using the install button.
+Just fill the text box with the service name, and once found, install it using the install button.

+When multiple localizations are provided the interface expands on an overlay frame that allows to select the best option.

-From the same interface can uninstall the service menu as well.
+From the same interface uninstall the service menu as well.

 ### From the tar archive

-Once downloaded, the archive from the KDE store, or one of the other twin websites can make use of the Makefile included or install the archive using the *servicemenuinstaller* utility.
+Once the archive has been downloaded there are two ways to proceed.

 #### Using the Makefile